hypo69/hypo/pytest/gemini - set 3/en/src/desktop.md

 3. **Address the Input:**  Ensure you thoroughly test various inputs.
 Your actual tests will need to be based on *your* specific input structure.
 Consider empty or malformed input.
 Think about boundary cases (e.g., very long lines, different capitalization).

-4. **Exception Handling (if applicable):** If your code raises exceptions for invalid input, use `pytest.raises` as demonstrated in the commented-out example.
+4. **Exception Handling (if applicable):** If your code raises exceptions for invalid input, use `pytest.raises` as demonStarted in the commented-out example.

 5. **Fixtures (if needed):** If you have data that you need to use repeatedly in your test functions, define them as fixtures.
 The example code shows a way to do this.